sydney-mayer/CPT-Work/README.md

                        print('The flame of your lighter allows you to see who') print('your follower is.')
                        print(' ')
-                       print('Standing before you is a creature you have never') print('Standing before you is a creature you have never') print('seen before.
+                       print('Standing before you is a creature you have never') print('seen before.
 It has a mouth full of sharp, rotting') print('teeth and blood red eyes.')